 Branding is the key to success in China

 A well-known brand is a synonym for safe to buy in China.
 It means the brand is reliable and credible therefore consumers are not scared to pay for it.
-Therefore, brands should put their efforts into building a strong brand value and image but also maintain brand consistency.
+Therefore, brands should put their efforts into building a strong brand value and image while also maintaining brand consistency.

-The importance of brand consistency in China: coca-cola case study
+The importance of brand consistency in China: a Coca-Cola case study

 Coca-Cola’s Content and Creative Excellence Director in China, Richard Cotton, revealed that consistency is key to success for the Coca-cola company in China, where a complicated retail landscape and a highly competitive category offer challenges to brands.